 - 6.10.1.
 Driving in the opposite direction of race traffic during any session will be viewed by Race Control as deliberate reckless driving.
 A furled black flag warning will be displayed immediately.
 Failure to comply promptly will result in disqualification. - 6.10.2.
 Driving in the opposite direction of race traffic after a driver has completed a Race will result in a one-lap penalty, assessed in the final scoring.
 At the conclusion of any multi-car session, drivers must either return safely to pit lane or bring their car to a safe stop off the racing surface so as not to create an incident hazard for other competitors still at speed. - 6.10.3.
 Deliberate, blatant, intentionally malicious, or retaliatory wrecking, for any reason, is prohibited.
+This includes driving in a manner to intentionally lower one's own License Class, iRating, and/or Safety Rating, or "tanking" behavior.
 Competitors who believe that they have been victims of such action and those competitors who believe that they have witnessed such action are strongly encouraged to file a protest through the proper channels [See Protests, Section 9].